Pi-thagoras/the-chicken-pen/Economic-Growth.md

 ### Measuring Economic Growth

 The economic growth rate is the rate of change in GDP

 GDP: The total market value of all final goods and services produced in a country during a certain time period

 Calculation:

 $$\frac{GDP_{yr2}\space - GDP_{yr1}}{GDP_{yr1}}*100$$

+Types of GDP:
-Nominal GDP: The value of output expressed in the prices of the day Real GDP: Value of GDP after taking into account  the value of inflation
+- Nominal GDP: The value of output expressed in the prices of the day
+- Real GDP: Value of GDP after taking into account  the value of inflation
 	- Real GDP growth rate (%)
 		- Nominal GDP growth rate - Inflation Rate
 Real GDP per Capita: Average real GDP per person in the population